How to Get Rid of Woodpeckers that are Damaging Your Home

 Keep it Kind

-It’s important to remember that although woodpeckers pecking on your home is a nuisance, they’re endangered and protected animals you don’t want to harm.
+It is important to remember that although woodpeckers pecking on your home is a nuisance, they are protected animals you do not want to harm.
 Using these humane methods should successfully keep them away to avoid harsher options.
-It’s best to avoid spikes, bird netting, and any marketed sticky bird repellent, as these options can all cause fatal injuries.
+It is best to avoid spikes, bird netting, and any marketed sticky bird repellent, as these options can all cause fatal injuries.
 You can easily buy a suet feeder, hanging mirrors, and more on Amazon.

 Repel Woodpeckers by Repairing Your Home

-Once you’ve sorted out a successful woodpecker repellent, you’ll want to repair the damage already done to your home to keep away woodpeckers for good.
-As you can imagine, the cost of repairing bird damage varies; as with many home repairs, it will depend on the amount of damage you have.
+Once you have sorted out a successful woodpecker repellent, you will want to repair the damage already done to your home.
+The cost of repairing bird damage varies depending on the amount of damage you have.

-Have woodpecker damage that needs fixing today?
-Call Webfoot at 541-460-5340 or schedule an estimate online today!
+Have woodpecker damage that needs fixing?
+Call Webfoot at 541-460-5340 or schedule a free estimate online today.